FabLabIsafjordur/system-integration-tips/README.md

 You can embed mesh fabric into 3D prints and make a cable carrier:

-<a href="https://fab.cba.mit.edu/classes/865.24/people/svavar/components/cable_carrier/"><video autoplay="true" loop="true" src="https://fab.cba.mit.edu/classes/865.24/people/svavar/components/images/cable_carrier/cable_carrier.mp4" title="3D printed cable carrier"></video></a>
+<a href="https://fab.cba.mit.edu/classes/865.24/people/svavar/components/cable_carrier/"><video autoplay="true" loop="true" src="https://fab.cba.mit.edu/classes/865.24/people/svavar/components/images/cable_carrier/cable_carrier.mp4" title="3D printed cable carrier" width="500"></video></a>

 Svavar made this as a response to Nikhil Lal's question on Discord about how we were managing cables.
 Cedric Honnet posted this: